Skip to main content

 Schema created implicitly by decoratorโ€‹

-If no schema instance is passed, the decorator creates a schema with the name set to source name and all the settings to default.
+If no schema instance is passed, the decorator creates a schema with the name set to the source name and all the settings to default.

 Automatically load schema file stored with source python moduleโ€‹